AirshipCMS/Checkout-Module/README.md

 `stripe_publish_key` is required for Stripe.

-`skip_single_payment_shipping` must be a boolean.
+`skip_single_payment_shipping` boolean.
 To skip shipping address and shipping type for Single Payment Orders, set this to true.

-`skip_subscription_shipping` must be a boolean.
+`skip_subscription_shipping` boolean.
 To skip shipping address and shipping type for Subscription Orders, set this to true.

-`has_no_shipments` must be a boolean.
+`has_no_shipments` boolean.
 To conditionally skip shipping address and shipping type for certain Subscription Orders, set this to true.
 In your Subscription Collection, create a `checkbox` field named `Has No Shipments`.
 Check the box for items with no shipments.

 If `skip_single_payment_shipping`, `skip_subscription_shipping` or `has_no_shipments` is set to `true`, go to `src/environments/default-vendor-address.ts`.
 Enter a default address.
 If no default address is entered, checkout will fail.